sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 The usual warning holds: many of these documents have not been proofread, so there's a chance they contain mistakes.
 Caveat lector!
-Please send me an email if you have any comments on these documents.
+Please send me an email if you have any comments.

 * <a href="/files/morava-k-thy-floer.pdf">Morava K-theory and Poincare
   duality</a>.
 Notes for a talk at the outdoor symplectic seminar on <a